-(II) NOT NOT EXCEEDING THE APPLICABLE SIZE STANDARD AND AFFILIATION RESTRICTIONS THAT WOULD QUALIFY THE BUSINESS AS A SMALL BUSINESS FOR FEDERAL GOVERNMENT PROGRAMS ADMINISTERED BY THE UNITED STATES SMALL BUSINESS ADMINISTRATION.
+(II) NOT EXCEEDING THE APPLICABLE SIZE STANDARD AND AFFILIATION RESTRICTIONS THAT WOULD QUALIFY THE BUSINESS AS A SMALL BUSINESS FOR FEDERAL GOVERNMENT PROGRAMS ADMINISTERED BY THE UNITED STATES SMALL BUSINESS ADMINISTRATION.

 SECTION 3.
 Effective date.
-This act takes effect-upon proclamation of the Governor on January 1, 2026.
+This act takes effect on January 1, 2026.